gemmahuai/deep-field-selection/README.md

 Perform photometry on galaxies on the deep-field sky maps for SPHEREx

 __Inputs__:
-1. Catalog of galaxies for which we do photometry
+1. Catalog of galaxies for photometry
     * source ID
     * position RA, DEC
-    * (flux?, see problems)
+    * (brightness?
+TBD, need further clarification.)
 2. Noise realization maps
     * A DC realization map
     * A read noise realization map
-    * A true zodi map (for baseline calculation?)
+    * A true zodi light map (for baseline calculation?)
-    * A ZL realization map w/ photon noise
+    * A ZL realization map w/ photon noise? (not necessary)
-    * __A galaxy map__ (???)
+    * __A galaxy map__ (? unclear, needs clarification.)
 3. Noise sigma maps
     * A DC sigma map
     * A read noise sigma map
-    * A ZL photon noise sigma map (? optional)
+    * A ZL photon noise sigma map (optional)
-4. PSF!!! likely per channel / varying with position?
+4. __PSF__ potentially per channel and varying with position?

 ---
 __Procedure__:

 (Per fiducial channel, assuming no galaxy map)
-1. Define a cutout, in the same space as the PSF; calculate ra, dec coords of the center and edges
+1. Define a cutout surrounding a given source.
+    * In the same coordinate space as the PSFs;
+    * Calculate the ra, dec coords of the cutout's center and edges.
-2. Convolve flux with the PSF; place it into the cutout
+3. Convolve flux with PSF and populate the cutout
-    * Given flux, PSF
+    * Given source flux, PSF;
-    * Assuming the LVF has been included in the flux
+    * Assuming the LVF effects have been included;
+    * Place the primary source to photometer at the cutout center;;
-    * Also add nearby sources if there's any, transforming ra, dec to cutout coordinates.
-(Might have to deal with oversampling/downsampling source position...)
+    * Add nearby sources if there's any, by transforming their ra, dec coords into the cutout coordinates.
+(Might have to deal with oversampled/downsampled source position...)
-3. Pull out the sub-ZLmap; add onto the cutout
+4. Extract and add sub-ZL map to the cutout
-    * Given the cutout's ra, dec coords, pull out a sub-patch from the true ZL map of the same size.
+    * Using the RA and DEC coordinates of the cutout, extract a sub-patch from the true zodiacal light (ZL) map of the same size as the cutout.
     * Transform the sub-map into the PSF coord space
-    * Add the ZL map onto the cutout
+    * Add the ZL map to the cutout
-4. Calculate a photon noise map due to ZL + source; add onto the cutout
+5. Calculate a photon Poisson noise map due to ZL + source; add to the cutout
-5. Pull out the sub-DC & read noise realization maps; add onto the cutout
+6. Extract and add sub-DC and read noise maps
-    * From noise realization maps (input #2), same calculation in step #3, pull out sub-patches.
+    * Extract sub-patches from the DC and read noise realization maps (input #2), following the same cutout extraction process as in step #3.
+    * Add these maps to the cutout.
-6. Sum up noise sigmas from step 3 & 4 & 5 --> total variance map
+7. Calculate a total noise variance map from noise sigma maps in step 3 & 4 & 5
-    * Photon noise sigma map = noiseless map from step #2
+    * Photon noise variance map = noiseless cutout from step #2
     * DC, read noise sigma maps from input #3
-7. Subtract baseline (true zodi sub-map + mean noise map)
+8. Subtract baseline (true ZL + mean noise map)
-8. Do photometry:
+9. Do photometry:
     1. Tractor on:
-        * Given cutout to fit + source position (cutout space) + variance map + PSF model
+        * Inputs: cutout to fit, source position (cutout space), variance map, PSF model
         * Need to rewrite SPHERExTractorPSF class in tractor_utils.py.
 Currently we use this class to generate a PSF model given an x,y pixel position and an array number, directly passing it to Tractor as their unit flux model.
-But using sky maps, PSFs are likely some effective models incorporating multiple observations, also with better resolution (3'').
+But using sky maps, PSFs are likely some effective models incorporating multiple observations, also with higher resolution (3'').
     2. Tractor off:
         * Use do_psf_phot() function in quickcatalog.py with very few changes hopefully.
-9. Output photometry results
+10. Save photometry results
-10. Repeat step #1-9 for all fiducial channels.
+11. Repeat step #1-9 for all fiducial channels.

 ---
 __Problems__:
 1. For the galaxy map, are spectral filters (LVFs) already incorporated?
-2. PSF model (which space? on the detector plane | ra, dec space | ecliptic coords)
+2. PSF model
+    * Oversampling / downsampling?
+    * Resolution?
+    * In which coordinate system? detector plane? ra,dec? ecliptic coords?
+    * Averaged over multiple orientations?
+    * Naive question - any conversion factor from RA, DEC coords to detector plane coords (likely in which we do photometry)?
+3. Does the map contain pointing ditherings?